jkkummerfeld/1ec-graph-parser/evaluation/README.md

 python3 fix-no-tag.py < data.system.out > data.system.shp
 ```

-(TODO - Alter the parser to avoid this).

 Then use the script in the format conversion folder to convert to the ptb format (see more details in the README.md with that file):

 ```Shell